Due to the Covid-19 pandemic therapeutic services are available worldwide on WhasApp, Zoom, Skype & Webex.

 I listen…. to help people understand themselves and their lives, where they have come from, where they are now, and what choices they have made and why.
 I help identify the gifts and the burdens that we each carry, and, how to cope with the gifts and, the burdens.
 To help people discover the power, the psychological freedom and confidence to know who they are, for better or worse and to express and delight in their potential, for the betterment of themselves and the betterment of others in the world, in a calm, insightful and safe context.

 Julian Leon obtained an Honours in Religious Studies from the University of Cape Town, an Honours in Psychology from Rhodes University and a Master’s in Psychology from the University of Cape Town.
-He is a Zimbabwe licensed clinical psychologist; AHPCZ registration number AP0022.
 He gained knowledge and experience interning at Parirenyatwa & Harare Hospital Psychiatric Units, Harare Family Counselling Unit and St Giles Medical Rehabilitation Centre which dealt with stroke and traumatic brain injury.
 He practiced therapeutic and supportive psychology working at Herzlia School for 19 years.
 Working as a school counsellor in the Middle School then, as Head of Education Support of United Herzlia Schools.
 He was charged with creating and managing the award winning Inclusive Education programme for all Herzlia schools, including the creation, and management of the Developmental Education Unit in the High School providing life skills training and vocational certification.
-In private practice, Julian counsels clients pro-bono at Jewish Community Services and Oranjia Child & Youth Centre.
+A therapist in private practice, Julian counsels clients pro-bono at Jewish Community Services and Oranjia Child & Youth Centre.
 He facilitates crisis interventions and school student groups.
-He is a member of the Zimbabwe Psychological Association, a past invited member of Jewish Care Cape and has presented at conferences in South Africa & Israel.
+He is a past invited member of Jewish Care Cape and has presented at conferences in South Africa & Israel.